-- (1) This section applies to a payment or payments received by a party from a related political party (other than a payment or payments made to the party under this Act, or a corresponding Act of the Commonwealth, a State or another Territory). - (2) The party must not, in a financial year, spend more than \$10 000 of the payment or payments on electoral expenditure in relation to an election. - Note Election-see the dictionary. - (3) If the party contravenes subsection (2), an amount equal to twice the amount by which the spending exceeds \$10 000 is payable to the Territory. - (4) However, if the party returns the amount by which the spending exceeds \$10 000 within 30 days after the amount is spent, no amount is payable to the Territory.
+- (1) This section does not apply to payments made to a party under this Act, or a corresponding Act of the Commonwealth or a State. - Note State includes the Northern Territory (see Legislation Act, dict, pt 1). - (2) The party must not, in a financial year, spend more than \$10 000 of the payment or payments on electoral expenditure in relation to an election. - Note Election-see the dictionary. - (3) If the party contravenes subsection (2), an amount equal to twice the amount by which the spending exceeds \$10 000 is payable to the Territory. - (4) However, if the party returns the amount by which the spending exceeds \$10 000 within 30 days after the amount is spent, no amount is payable to the Territory.